big-data-team/nlp-course/materials/HW06_NMT/README.md

 Acknowledgements
-Thanks to tilda and deephack teams for the data.
+Thanks to YSDA NLP course team for the provided data, who thanks tilda and deephack teams in their turn.